alhutchinson/osticket-prereqs/README.md

 </p>
 <p>
-Created a PHP directory on the local hard drive.
+PHP on a local hard drive is a structured collection of files and folders where developers and Administrators manage PHP projects locally before moving them to a live server.
+It is essential for development, testing and version control of PHP application.
+This is a demonstration of a PHP directory on a local hard drive.
 </p>
 <br />